jonnor/finito/README.md

 TODO
 -----
+* Handle more general cases in the the .fsm DSL
-* Add interactive visualization that can show current state of machine
+* Add interactive visualization that can show and follow current state of machine, also when machine is "remote", like running on a microcontroller
 * Allow state transitions to be triggered from outside for testing
+* Allow state transitions in microcontroller to be persisted in ROM, read back out and replayed
 * Support C++ methods as state actions and predicates
+* Support JS methods as state actions and predicates
 * Demonstrate integration of machines spanning microcontroller and web
+* Add a UI for creating state machines visually
 * Add support for hierarchical machines
 * Add support for FPGAs targets using VHDL/Verilog